Adjusted chi-square test for degree-corrected block models: Network AC test

 \subsection{Bootstrap debiasing}

-We can use bootstrap to correct the deviation of the null distribution of the \cacp statistic from the standard normal.
-The bias could result from two sources.
-Firstly, the \cacp test is based on Poisson generation, so when applied to a Bernoulli network, its null distribution could shift from the standard normal.
-The second source is the label dependence issue, in the the case of the full \cacp, as discussed in Section~\ref{sec:sub:cac}.
-Though the subsampled version of the test, \scacp, removes the dependence, the full version is expected to have more power as it utilizes all the nodes in the network.
+Per our discussion above, without subsampling, the full version statistics, \cacf, do not have a standard normal null distribution in general.
+However, they are expected to produce more powerful tests since they utilize all the information in the network.
+As a result, they are great choices in practice if we can approximate their null distribution.
+The remedy is to use bootstrap simulation to determine their critical regions.
+In addition, bootstrap can correct deviations of the null distribution of~\scacf from the standard normal when some of the underlying assumptions fail to hold; see Remark~\ref{rem:bern}.

-Given adjacency matrix $A$, the null hypothesis that the number of communities is $K$, and the test statistic $\hat{T} = \hat{T}(A)$, the bootstrap debiasing is performed as follows: \begin{enumerate} \item Fit a $K$-community SBM to $A$ and get label estimates $\hat{z}$ and connectivity matrix $\hat{B}$. \item For $j=1,\dots,J$, sample $A^{(j)} \sim \text{SBM}(\hat{z}, \hat{B})$ and evaluate the test statistic $\hat{T}^{(j)}$ based on $A^{(j)}$. \item Construct the debiased statistic $\hat{T}^{(\text{boot})} = (\hat{T} - \hat{\mu})/\hat{\sigma}$ where $\hat{\mu}$ and $\hat{\sigma}$ are the sample mean and the standard deviation of $\{\hat{T}^{(j)}\}_{j = 1}^J$. \end{enumerate} Note that we sample from SBM instead of DCSBM, since the estimator of $\theta$ could have a large variance.
+Given adjacency matrix $A$, the null hypothesis that the number of communities is $K$, and the test statistic $\hat{T} = \hat{T}(A)$, the bootstrap debiasing is performed as follows: \begin{enumerate} \item Fit a $K$-community SBM to $A$ and get label estimates $\hat{z}$ and connectivity matrix $\hat{B}$. \item For $j=1,\dots,J$, sample $A^{(j)} \sim \text{SBM}(\hat{z}, \hat{B})$ and evaluate the test statistic $\hat{T}^{(j)}$ based on $A^{(j)}$. \item Construct the debiased statistic $\hat{T}^{(\text{boot})} = (\hat{T} - \hat{\mu})/\hat{\sigma}$ where $\hat{\mu}$ and $\hat{\sigma}$ are the sample mean and the standard deviation of $\{\hat{T}^{(j)}\}_{j = 1}^J$. \end{enumerate} Note that we sample from SBM instead of DCSBM.
+To simulate from DCSBM, one has to estimate $(\theta_i)_{i=1}^n$, which cannot be done consistently, and whose estimates are highly variable.
+As a result, generating from an estimated DCSBM adds extra variance and produces samples that are actually further from the original network than those produced by the SBM fit.
+We also note that the distribution of our statistics are invariant to degrees, making SBM generation further justified.

 The test rejects for large values of $\hat{T}^{(\text{boot})} $ (or $|\hat{T}^{(\text{boot})}|$), with the threshold set, assuming that $\hat{T}^{(\text{boot})}$ has (approximately) a standard normal distribution under null.
+A similar idea is used in~\cite{Lei2016} for the spectral test.
 An alternative to debiasing is to use the empirical quantiles of $\{T^{(j}\}$ to set the critical threshold.
 We, however, found that the debiasing approach performs better in practice.
-A similar idea is used in~\cite{Lei2016} for the spectral test.
-As the simulations in Section~\ref{sec:simulations} show, the debiasing has little effect on \scacp in practice, illustrating that the normal approximation is already good enough, without performing the boostrap.
+See Appendix \ref{sec:boot:comp} for a detailed discussion and comparison of all the bootstrap methods in a simulation setting.